 Time Periods and Location of work

 Otto, NY (one hour south of Buffalo NY): June to October.

 You’ll be starting seeds, planting crops, weeding, harvesting and packing vegetables.
 Of course, there will many other farm tasks to get involved in such as-greenhouse maintenance, building projects and organizational tasks.

 Generally, you will be working 7:00am to noon or until the task at hand is completed.
 The rest of the day can be spent in self study or working on a farm project that interests you.
 Farm work is Monday through Friday.
-We sell at farmers markets on Wednesday and Saturday from May through November in NY.
+We sell at the Elmwood Bidwell farmers market on Saturday from May through November in NY.
 (The market day begins at 4:30 or 5:30am and ends about 3:30pm.).